webplatform/docs/tutorials/canvas/Canvas_tutorial/Applying_styles_and_colors/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections
-|Content=Not Neutral, Grammar/Spelling, Compatibility Incomplete, Needs Summary
+|Content=Not Neutral, Grammar/Spelling, Compatibility Incomplete
 |Checked_Out=No
+|Editorial notes=This part of the canvas tutorial explains how to color and style canvas shapes.
+It provides examples for simple coloring and line styles but also for more complex styles likes gradients.
 }}
 {{Byline}}
 {{Summary_Section}}